rust-lang/book/src/ch03-05-control-flow.md

 }
 ```

-The expression in the `if` block is an integer and the expresion in the `else`
+If we try to run this, we’ll get an error.
+The `if` and `else` arms have value
-block is a string.
-This can’t work, because variable bindings must have a
+types that are incompatible, and Rust tells us exactly where to find the
-single type.
-If we try to run this, we’ll get an error:
+problem in our program:

 ```bash
    Compiling branches v0.1.0 (file:///projects/branches)